Breast Lift With Implants Guide: FAQ

 Talk to your doctor about your goals to develop a surgical plan that works best for you.
 “How perky do you want to be?
 What shape do you want to have?” asks Newport Beach plastic surgeon Dr. Larry Nichter.
 “The answer to your question [about whether a breast lift with implants is right for you] lies in letting your surgeon know specifically what you would like to look like following the surgery.”
 Dr. Nichter finds that having patients bring in “wish pics” from a plastic surgeon’s website is especially helpful in recommending the best procedure.
 Back to top

-How Do I Choose a Surgeon for a Breast Lift With Implants?As with any elective procedure, the most important factor in choosing a doctor is experience.
+How do I choose a doctor for a breast lift with implants?As with any elective procedure, the most important factor in choosing a doctor is experience.
 We recommended having multiple consultations before selecting a surgeon.

 Here are some guidelines to follow when researching a doctor:

 While any doctor can legally offer a breast lift or breast augmentation, you want to look for a board-certified plastic surgeon who performs the procedure frequently and has proven safe results.
 “There are a lot of doctors who are cosmetic surgeons or board-certified in other fields,” says Atlantic plastic surgeon Dr. Johnny Franco.
 “They do not have the same training as a plastic surgeon.”
 Check the American Board of Plastic Surgery website to verify certification.